The Bridge Encounter

 “Cate is a wonderful teacher, she holds space wonderfully enabling everyone to feel like a highly valued member of the group.
 This course helped me deepen a friendship with my bridging partner that may otherwise have remained more surface level.
 Through our deep sharing on this course and in practices outside the sessions we gave ourselves permission to open up and I allowed him to see me fully.
 I have now made what I hope to be a life-long friend.”

 “Words cannot express how much better our communication is after the course – the bridging was beautiful and facilitated us really hearing and seeing each other as we are with softness and compassion.
 We are planning to keep up bridging as a regular practice.”

 “I loved every minute of the course.
-I think the group structure was amazing and the power of the group to normalise our behaviour was so powerful – seeing how people have common triggers/responses.
-I found that there were some real gems from others that I found really helpful – one that really stuck with me from a fellow participant on the course – we want to move from wounded children to compassionate adults – sums it up really.”
+I think the group structure was amazing and the ability of the group to normalise our behaviour was so powerful – seeing how people have common triggers/responses.
+I found that there were some real gems from others that I found really helpful.
+One that really stuck with me from a fellow participant on the course – we want to move from wounded children to compassionate adults – sums it up really.”

 Getting the Love You Want – Harville Hendrix

 The Five Love Languages – Gary Chapman